 Cave 16 has two elephant figures placed on either side of the entrance.
 Here are frescoes depicting mythological events.

 Cave 26 is a worship hall.
 Cave 26 is full of stone sculptures depicting Buddhist legends.
 The major artworks include the Mahaparinirvana of Buddha (reclining Buddha) and “Temptations by Mara”.
 At the center is a rock-cut stupa that has an image of the Buddha in front.
-On top of sculpture is a nine-tiered harmika, a symbolism for the nine heavens in Mahayana cosmology.
+On top of the sculpture is a nine-tiered harmika, a symbol of the nine heavens in Mahayana cosmology.

 ajanta-caves